Korn returns with new song and video for Diablo Four

 The trick so fans don't notice the four-year hiatus 🤘

 If you've been waiting four years for new material from Korn, the trick to not noticing the silence is simple: distract yourself with a demonic apocalypse.
-While the band was preparing Reward the Scars, Blizzard was releasing Diablo IV expansions to keep you busy killing hellish creatures.
-So, when the track arrived, you were already so accustomed to the chaos that you didn't even ask why they took so long.
-Marketing strategy or coincidence, either way, it works.
+While the band prepared Reward the Scars, Blizzard was releasing Diablo IV expansions to keep you busy killing hell creatures.
+So, when the song arrived, you were already so accustomed to the chaos that you didn't even ask why they took so long.
+Marketing strategy or coincidence, the point is it works.